Introduction – the possessive phrase – اَلْمُرَّكَبُ الإِضافِي

 And hold firmly to the rope of Allah all together and do not become divided.
 (3:103)

-Examples of possession phrase used in the Noble Quran:
+Illustrative Examples of Possessive Phrases from the Noble Quran:

 فَجَعَلْنَاهَا نَكَالًا لِّمَا بَيْنَ يَدَيْهَا وَمَا خَلْفَهَا وَمَوْعِظَةً لِّلْمُتَّقِينَ